matthew-millard/pass-gen-js/README.md

 ## The Assignment Brief

 Create and deploy a password generator application so users can obtain a random password.
 Users should choose criteria to include in their password, such as character types and length.
+Error messages should be displayed to the user if invalid inputs are made.

 ## Links